dominiquefastus/NuStru-CodonAnalysis/README.md

 # NuStru - Nucleotide Codon Usage Bias Analysis on Protein Structure & Evolution

 Mainly, the project aims to discover correlations between specific motifs in the protein structure and a bias in the codons that encode these motifs.
-It also explores the evolutionary implications of these biases.
+It also explores the evolutionary implications of these biases on protein families.

 ## Requirements
 The project is developed in Python 3.11 or later.
 All packages are installed respictively in a conda environment.
-An environment with the required packages is provided in the `nustru_environment.yml` file.
+An environment with the required packages is available in the `nustru_environment.yml` file.
 To create the environment, the following command can be run:
 ```
 conda env create -f setup/nustru_environment.yml
 ```
 For the phylogenetic tree construction and analysis `ete3` is used, which has some specific installation dependencies.
-So the package should be installed in an extra environment.
-The environment with the required packages is provided in the `nustru-phyl_environment.yml` file.
+So the package need to be installed in an extra environment.
+The environment with the required packages is available in the `nustru-phyl_environment.yml` file.
 To create the environment, the following command can be run:
 ```
 conda env create -f setup/nustru-phyl_environment.yml
 ```
-One additional package needs to be installed manually, as the CAI python package has some problems with pip installation.
+One additional package needs to be installed manually, as the CAI python package has some problems with the pip installation.
 The package can be installed with the following command:
 ```
 pip install git+https://github.com/Benjamin-Lee/CodonAdaptationIndex.git
 ```